Trauma is universal. It not only affects you in a wide range of ways, but the others around you. But what exactly is it?

 Trauma can be described as a terrible event that inhibits an individual’s ability to function without the eruption of event’s impact in their daily lives.

-The distinction is that the event may bring about flashbacks, feelings from that event may paralyze you, or even messages from the feelings.
+The distinction is that the event may bring flashbacks, feelings from that event that may paralyze you, or even crippling thoughts from the event.

 We all have the tendency to think that we’ve never gone through a traumatic experience because—well–trauma can bring on an onslaught of very negative and scary emotions.
 We naturally tend to push those feelings away.

 We don’t want to be victims.

 People who suffer from trauma may have difficulty experiencing intimacy, feeling or processing their emotions, or relating to others.

 However, a real problem is that we may not even be aware that we are numbing ourselves, pushing people away, or causing even more pain in our lives and others.

 We as society tend to only dismiss traumatic events to natural disasters, veterans, or people who have experienced assault as real trauma.

 But the violence and betrayal in our own lives, we tend to separate from ourselves, as if they are rare isolated experiences.